tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/controller.md

 The Kubernetes Java Client provides everything we need to implement the controller.

-The `ControllerBuilder` builder library helps us to configure the basic controller functionality, and provide an instance of it.
+The `ControllerBuilder` builder library helps us to configure the basic controller functionality and provide an instance of it.
 ```editor:append-lines-to-file
 file: ~/controller/src/main/java/io/spring/controller/ControllerConfiguration.java
 description: Create initial controller configuration